 - What we do to protect your personal information

 - What choices you have in relation to your personal information

-This website is owned and operated by Love Accountancy Limited (Company No. 09828219) whose registered office is at The Generator, 11-15 Dix’s Field, Exeter, EX1 1QA.
+This website is owned and operated by Love Accountancy Limited (Company No. 09828219) whose registered office is at Love Accountancy Limited, The Generator, Kings Wharf, Exeter Quay, EX2 4AN.
 If you have any comments or queries about this website please contact email@example.com.

 Personal Information we collect about you

 What information we collect about you

 We may collect the following information about you:

 - your name and address

 - your contact details including email address and telephone number